Revenue operations is taking off like a rocketship.

 In your Dock space, you can:

 - List key customer and company contacts

 - Build mutual action plans to identify next steps for the customer

 - Embed videos, like demo recordings

-- Include marketing materials like case studies
+- Include marketing materials like case studies and proposal decks

 - Transition customers to a customer onboarding plan from the same space